helmetjs/helmet/README.md

 Expect-CT: max-age=0
 ```

-`helmet.expectCt` sets the `Expect-CT` header which helps mitigate misissued SSL certificates.
+Helmet sets the `Expect-CT` header which helps mitigate misissued SSL certificates.
 See [MDN's article on Certificate Transparency](https://developer.mozilla.org/en-US/docs/Web/Security/Certificate_Transparency) and the [`Expect-CT` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) for more.

 `Expect-CT` is no longer useful for new browsers in 2022.
-Therefore, `helmet.expectCt` is deprecated and will be removed in the next major version of Helmet.
+Therefore, this header is deprecated and will be removed in the next major version of Helmet.
 However, it can still be used in this version of Helmet.

-`options.maxAge` is the number of seconds to expect Certificate Transparency.
+`maxAge` is the number of seconds to expect Certificate Transparency.
 It defaults to `0`.

-`options.enforce` is a boolean.
+`enforce` is a boolean.
 If `true`, the user agent (usually a browser) should refuse future connections that violate its Certificate Transparency policy.
 Defaults to `false`.

-`options.reportUri` is a string.
+`reportUri` is a string.
 If set, complying user agents will report Certificate Transparency failures to this URL.
 Unset by default.

-Examples:

 ```js
 // Sets "Expect-CT: max-age=86400"